wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 turned off.
 Otherwise people would challenge the result.

 'Our project has been challenged all along', replied the project representative, 'and I have long been used to it.
-Only those who used our projects know how pleasant it is.'
+Only those who used our project know how pleasant it is.'

 Yuck!
 What an irresponsible developer!

-#### And people were speaking for him!
+#### But people were speaking for him!

-But strangely, some other people in the WeChat group started to speak for him.
+Strangely, some other people in the WeChat group started to speak for him.

 -   One person said, 'Some people want security while others want convenience.
     Everyone will get what they love.'
--   Another person said, 'As a low-rank employee, I can't care less about how users feel.
+-   Another person said, 'As a low-level employee, I can't care less about how users feel.
 Only the CTO needs to care about users, and we programmers only need to please ourselves.'

 Seriously?
+I couldn't believe what I saw.
 I asked whether they care about downstream projects built upon theirs, and apparently they didn't.
 Knowing this, I stopped arguing because that would be futile.

 ## They hated free software and didn't want to promote it